learn-co-curriculum/phase-0-intro-to-css/README.md

 ```

 You can also use the `id` selector to style elements.
 However **There
-should be only one element with a given ID** in an HTML document.
+should be only one element with a given id** in an HTML document.
 This
-can make styling with the ID selector good for one-off styles.
-The ID
+can make styling with the ID selector ideal for one-off styles.
+The id
 selector syntax is: `#idvalue`.
 Prefix the id attribute of an element
 with a '#' (hashtag/pound sign).
+Id selectors are more commonly used for
+selecting elements for JavaScript, however, we will explain that in later
+lessons!

 ```css
 /*